mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 If you want to learn more about how Drupal nodes work, consult the [Islandora documentation](https://islandora.github.io/documentation/concepts/node-concepts/).

-## Taxonomies (a.k.a. vocabularies)
+## Taxonomies

-!!! info inline end "Relevance to using Workbench"
+!!! success inline end "Relevance to using Workbench"
     Drupal's taxonomy system lets you create local authority lists for names, subjects, genre terms, and other types of data.

 One of Drupal's most powerful features is its support for structured taxonomies (sometimes referred to as "vocabularies").
 These can be used to maintain local authority lists of personal and corporate names, subjects, and other concepts, just like in other library/archives/museum tools.